JoHNNyB92/applied/README.md

 # Example for target feature noise only
 python main.py nba_players player_stats.xslx 0.05 c
+This will produce xlsx with the format player_stats_0.05_c.xlsx inside folder nba_players

 # Example for features noise only
 python main.py nba_players player_stats.xslx 0.05 f

-This will produce xlsx with the format player_stats_0.05_c.xlsx
+This will produce xlsx with the format player_stats_0.05_f.xlsx inside folder nba_players